RedisLabs/redislabs-docs/content/rs/references/rest-api/objects/state-machine.md

 categories: ["RS"]
 ---

-A state machine object tracks the creation of a database on a Redis Enterprise cluster.
+A state machine object tracks the status of database actions.

 A state machine contains the following attributes: